ricktu288/ray-optics/README.md

 # Installation

+> [!NOTE]
-**Note: The following instructions are for developers.
-If you just want to use the simulator, you can launch the web app directly from [here](https://phydemo.app/ray-optics/simulator/).**
+> The following instructions are for developers.
+If you just want to use the simulator, you can launch the web app directly from [here](https://phydemo.app/ray-optics/simulator/).

 To install the project locally, you need to have Node.js installed.
 Then, run the following commands in the terminal:
 ```bash